zdravkov/kendo-docs/api/wrappers/jsp/slider/tooltip.md

 ### format `String`

 Format string for the text of the tooltip.
-Note: The applied format will also influence the appearance of the
+Note: The applied format will also influence the appearance of the Slider tick labels.

 #### Example
     <kendo:slider-tooltip format="format">